What is equity release?

 - It’s unsafe and unregulated – This is not the case.
 Equity release providers are required to meet the standards of the Equity Release Council and the FCA.

-- I can’t release equity if I have an outstanding mortgage – Yes, you can, but you will need to pay off your existing mortgage balance at the same time.
+- I can’t release equity if I have an outstanding mortgage – Yes you can, depending on the size of your remaining mortgage and how much money you're able to release, but you will need to pay off your existing mortgage balance at the same time.
 Just be aware that using equity release to repay existing debts or mortgages may cost more in the long-term.

 - I could be forced to move out of my home – You have the right to remain in your property for life or until you need to move into long-term care, provided you abide by the terms and conditions of your contract.